Māhanga: Reconciliation with Kōkako

-After Taimainu-pō's son was born, however, he wished for the baby to receive the tohi baptismal ritual from his father, so he revealed his true parentage and the fact the Kōkako was still alive to Tū-kōtuku and Māhanga, who agreed to let them go to Kōkako, in the hope that Taimainu-pō would forge a peace between him and Kōkako.
+After Taimainu-pō's son was born, however, he wished for the baby to receive the tohi baptismal ritual from his grandfather, so he revealed his true parentage and the fact the Kōkako was still alive to Tū-kōtuku and Māhanga, who agreed to let them go to Kōkako, in the hope that Taimainu-pō would forge a peace between him and Kōkako.
 Then he placed Tamainu-pō, Tū-kōtuku, and the newborn under a tapu, telling them not to get out of their canoe or reply to calls from the banks of the river until they reached their destination.
 They paddled down the Waipā River and along the Waikato River until they reached Kōkako's new base on the island of Tai-pōuri near Rangiriri on the Waikato River (or Okarahea according to Mohi Te Rongomau).

-When they arrived, Kōkako agreed to performed the tohi ritual for both Tamainu-pō and his newborn son, whom he named Wairere, and he agreed to return to Kāniwhaniwha with Tamainu-pō and make peace with Māhanga.
+When they arrived, Kōkako agreed to perform the tohi ritual for both Tamainu-pō and his newborn son, whom he named Wairere, and he agreed to return to Kāniwhaniwha with Tamainu-pō and make peace with Māhanga.